microsoft/ghrequestor/README.md

 ## Usage

-The API is modelled after the standard node `request` library and the underlying [requestretry](https://www.npmjs.com/package/requestretry) library.
+The API is modelled after the standard node `request` library.
 It works with promises or callbacks and allows you to create pre-initialized requestor instances (with options setup) for injection into subsystems etc.

 Simple GET of a single page
 ```javascript